Alfons Mumm von Schwarzenstein: Career

 In March through November 1918, he represented the German Reich in Kiev.

+Personal life

+Mumm von Schwarzenstein was ennobled as a Freiherr (Baron) in the 1903 Birthday Honours list of Emperor Wilhelm II.

-In 1911 he bought and restored a medieval castle in the small village of Portofino, Italy, where he eventually retired in 1920 with his wife Jeannie von Mumm.
+In 1911, he bought and restored a medieval castle in the small village of Portofino, Italy, where he eventually retired in 1920 with his Scottish wife Jeannie von Mumm.
 During the Second World War his then-widow Jeannie is now considered "the saviour" of Portofino because she persuaded Lieutenant Ernst Reimers not to ignite the charges the Germans planned to detonate during their retreat from the village.

+Baron Mumm von Schwartzenstein died on his Italian estate at Portofino on 10 July 1924.